 The most important aspects of sobriety are peace of mind, happiness, and awareness of your goals (which should include long-term sobriety and how we will meet this goal).
 Finding a purpose for yourself is the best way to keep your sobriety intact.
 You should chalk up short-term and long-term plans to achieve your goals.
 When you are driven by something, it takes precedence over everything else; It has a domino effect on the way you operate.
 Soon, you will notice that all other aspects of your life—family, healthy habits, diet, sleep cycle, et al.will be in order.
 It will require effort, but you will end up being content and much more in control of your sobriety if you work with others and plan goals for yourself.

 The process of recovery is no quick fix; itis one that should continue for a lifetime, and all you need to do is start looking for help in the right places.
-If you or your loved one is suffering from alcoholism or addiction or needs support while in recovery, call Holistix Treatment Centers at 877-872-7730 or contact us online.
+If you or your loved one is suffering from alcoholism or addiction or needs support staying sober while in recovery, call Holistix Treatment Centers at 877-872-7730 or contact us online.
 Our staff will help you find the right treatment program that fits your needs and guides you to rebuild your life after addiction & alcoholism.